A Dying World–an Inevitable End

 Gender and Sexuality: In Tar Vangr, sexuality and gender are generally considered very fluid.
 The concept that anyone would be only interested in one sort of person is very unusual.
 Children are not given names or labelled by gender until they gain a name and choose how they wish to be called (nonbinary is a valid choice, using they/their as pronouns).
 Luether is more heteronormative, particularly among its ruling class.
 Children are labeled by sex at birth, which seems odd to Tar Vangryur.
-Many of the Blood Ravalis are notorious for their odd belief that men are somehow superior to women.
+Many of the Blood Ravalis are notorious for their odd belief that men are somehow superior to women, owing to an ancient grudge against Luether’s first queen they blame for leading the mage-city nearly to ruin.
 Most in the World of Ruin consider such practices uncouth.

-High Blood vs. Thinblood: The distinction between the powerful and the less powerful, but still of worth.
+High Blood vs. Thinblood vs. Smallborn: The distinction between the powerful and the less powerful, but still of worth.
 Thinbloods are minor nobles.
 They usually have names and are considered to be a force in a mage-city.
+Smallborn are commoners.

 Mage-Caravel: A ship powered by a thaumaturgical mage-engine.
 It’s essentially a steamboat.
 They are powered by a single designated pilot who is magically tied to the ship.